 Businesses face more lawsuits than ever before, and executives can be held personally liable for the decisions they make.
 One of the best tools businesses can use to protect high-level executives from the costs associated with claims of mismanagement is directors and officers insurance (or D&O insurance for short).
-This guide will provide everything you need to know about D&O insurance, including what it covers, how much it costs, how to compare policies, and who the best D&O insurance companies are, including two of our top picks below:
+This guide will provide everything you need to know about D&O insurance, including what it covers, how much it costs, how to compare policies, and who the best D&O insurance companies are, including our top picks below.

 Understanding Directors & Officers Insurance